African-American upper class: Criticism

 Academic Donald Earl Collins has criticized members of the black middle- and upper-classes for having attitudes and values similar to their white counterparts.
 Some in the black community have been very critical of the black upper class community, in particular after the release of Graham's book Our Kind of People.
 Darren Walker of the Rockefeller Foundation says that the behaviors of the black upper classes exclude many from the privileges the group enjoys, arguing "one part of our community seems quite comfortable adopting the exclusive practices of the majority community that for many years kept us out."

-Black individuals in upper-class status often lack the wealth and assets possessed by their non-black counterparts in similar status.
+Black individuals in upper-class status often lack the wealth and assets possessed by their non-black peers in upper-class status.
 Blacks were significantly underrepresented on the 2024 Forbes list of the 400 richest Americans, with only four individuals (1%) included.

 Notable people

 As of 2020, a Forbes Billionaire ranking demonstrated that there were 7 African American billionaires in the United States.
 The list included former athlete and sports executive Michael Jordan, financier Robert F. Smith, talk show host, actress and media proprietor Oprah Winfrey, rapper and music executive Jay-Z, actor and TV and film producer Tyler Perry, and tech businessman David Steward.
 Rapper and fashion designer Kanye West was also included at the time, but is currently a multi-millionaire.